-Employers in California and New York must now meet new requirements to provide sexual harassment prevention training to all of their employees.
+Employers in California and New York must now meet new sexual harassment training requirements to provide to all of their employees.
 Do you know how your company plans to comply?

 We hosted a webinar, led by me and Simone Francis, Shareholder, Ogletree Deakins.
 There were a few recurring questions that came up during the session, which we are answering here.

-Do California-based companies with teams that visit clients in New York need to have employees trained in New York’s requirements?
+Do California-based companies with teams that visit clients in New York need to have employees trained in New York’s sexual harassment training requirements?

 It depends on whether the out-of-state employee will work at your New York location.
 If the employee only works outside of New York, the training mandate does not apply.
 If, however, the employee spends part of their time in New York, you need to provide the training.
 According to the New York government site, employees who work a portion of their time in New York, even if they are based in another state, must be trained to the state’s standards (see A7 in the “Training” section of the FAQs).